enolive/intro-to-elm-architecture/slides/slides.md

 <v-clicks>

-- Cmd : trigger an effect
+- *Cmd* : command Elm to do an effectful operation
   - Http
   - Random
-- Sub : subscribe to an effect from the outside world
+- *Sub* : subscribe to an effect from the outside world
   - Time
   - Ports